 The Concrete Cover Used in Various Parts of the Structure

-Clear Cover in Beams / Columns :
+Clear Cover for Beams :

 Clear Cover in Beam

-- Beam or column, The minimum essential cover thickness usually ranges between 25mm to 35 mm depending on the ecological conditions present during the building’s once-over life.
+Beam or column, The minimum essential cover thickness usually ranges between 25mm to 35 mm depending on the ecological conditions present during the building’s once-over life.

-- The 25 mm apply to a dry climate and the 35 mm to a seaside location.
+The 25 mm apply to a dry climate and the 35 mm to a seaside location.

-- Spacers with circular shapes preferable, when using the stirrup cage to place the connecting rebar to maintain their position during concrete casting.
+Spacers with circular shapes preferable, when using the stirrup cage to place the connecting rebar to maintain their position during concrete casting.

-Clear Cover in Slabs:
+Clear Cover for Slabs:

 Clear Cover in Slabs

-- When rebars corrode, the resulting volume spreading out leads to concrete spalling and thus the cracking of the plaster.
+When rebars corrode, the resulting volume spreading out leads to concrete spalling and thus the cracking of the plaster.

 Extensive corrosion affects not only the structure’s service life but also the residents’ safety.
 The minimum cover thickness for slab reinforcement generally between 20 and 30 mm depending on the ecological circumstances present during the building’s service life.

-- The essential cover is maintained only with the help of a particular structure known as spacers.
+The essential cover is maintained only with the help of a particular structure known as spacers.

-- These must be unaffected by corrosion and should be positioned approximately every 1.00 m.
+These must be unaffected by corrosion and should be positioned approximately every 1.00 m.

 Clear cover in footings

-- Mostly in the case of footing structure, it directly relies on ground or soil, or in some cases, the PCC layer is there to get hard and level surface for mesh made by reinforcing bars.
+Mostly in the case of footing structure, it directly relies on ground or soil, or in some cases, the PCC layer is there to get hard and level surface for mesh made by reinforcing bars.

-- This mesh rests on concert cover to maintain space between soil or bar to filled concrete in it, hence typically covered used is 70mm and 50 mm for PCC.
+This mesh rests on concert cover to maintain space between soil or bar to filled concrete in it, hence typically covered used is 70mm and 50 mm for PCC.

-- The minimum necessary cover thickness in the foundation reinforcement is around 40 mm for the foundation set on a concrete layer and approximately 70 mm for the foundation, which comes in touch with the soil.
+The minimum necessary cover thickness in the foundation reinforcement is around 40 mm for the foundation set on a concrete layer and approximately 70 mm for the foundation, which comes in touch with the soil.